equisde/SevaBit-explorer/README.md

-# Onion Loki Blockchain Explorer
+# Onion Sevabit Blockchain Explorer

-Currently available Loki blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available Sevabit blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,